 For more details, please take a look at our more elaborate workshop report and at the thematic workshop presentations which are available on our knowledge management platform from now on.

-The second regional workshop for Eastern and Southern Africa organised by the Cotton Expert House Africa (CHA) in conjunction with the Cotton Board of Zambia (CBZ) and the Zambia Cotton Ginners Association (ZCGA) was held at the Radisson Blu Hotel in Lusaka/Zambia on May 30th-31st, 2018.
+The second regional workshop for Eastern and Southern Africa organised by the Cotton Expert House Africa (CHA) in conjunction with the Cotton Board of Zambia (CBZ) and the Zambia Cotton Ginners Association (ZCGA) was held at the Radisson Blu Hotel in Lusaka, Zambia from 30 to 31 May 2018.
 The objective of this workshop was to provide a platform for actors in the African cotton sector to network, share sector information and experience with sustainable cotton production, and identify collaboration opportunities with the Cotton Expert House Africa.

 During the workshop, lively discussions were held on the key topic of sustainable cotton standards and verification processes, especially with regard to information on standards such as CmiA and Organic.
 Moreover, some companies reported on their experiences with co-financing projects with the Cotton Expert House Africa.
 For more details, please take a look at our more elaborate workshop report.